The Godfather Part II: Critical response

-Initial critical reception of The Godfather Part II was divided, with some dismissing the work and others declaring it superior to the first film.
-While its cinematography and acting were immediately acclaimed, many criticized it as overly slow-paced and convoluted.
-Vincent Canby of The New York Times viewed the film as "stitched together from leftover parts.
+Pauline Kael in The New Yorker was an early champion of the film, writing that it was visually "far more complexly beautiful than the first, just as it's thematically richer, more shadowed, more full."
+She writes: "Twice I almost cried out at the acts of violence that De Niro's Vito committed.
+I didn't look away from the images, as I sometimes do in routine action pictures.
+I wanted to see the worst; there is a powerful need to see it.
+You need these moments as you need the terrible climaxes in a Tolstoy novel.
+A great novelist does not spare our feelings (as the historical romancer does); he intensifies them, and so does Coppola."
+However, while the film's cinematography and acting were immediately acclaimed, many criticized it as overly slow-paced and convoluted.
+Vincent Canby of The New York Times viewed the film unfavorably, describing it as "stitched together from leftover parts.
 It talks.
-It moves in fits and starts but it has no mind of its own...
+It moves in fits and starts but it has no mind of its own ...
 The plot defies any rational synopsis."
-Stanley Kauffmann of The New Republic accused the story of featuring "gaps and distentions".
+Variety noted that Canby had been downbeat on the original too and claimed that he was in a minority of one and reported that the film had drawn mostly strongly admiring reviews.
+In A.D.
+Murphy's review in Variety he described it as a "masterful sequel" and "outstanding in all respects".

+William Pechter of Commentary, while admiring the movie, regretted what he saw as its archness and self-importance, calling it an "overly deliberate and self-conscious attempt to make a film that's unmistakably a serious work of art," and professing to "know of no one except movie critics who likes Part II as much as part one."
+Stanley Kauffmann of The New Republic cited what he called "gaps and distentions" in the story.

-A mildly positive Roger Ebert awarded three out of four and wrote that the flashbacks "give Coppola the greatest difficulty in maintaining his pace and narrative force.
+Roger Ebert awarded three out of four and wrote that the flashbacks "give Coppola the greatest difficulty in maintaining his pace and narrative force.
 The story of Michael, told chronologically and without the other material, would have had really substantial impact, but Coppola prevents our complete involvement by breaking the tension."
 Though praising Pacino's performance and lauding Coppola as "a master of mood, atmosphere, and period", Ebert considered the chronological shifts of its narrative "a structural weakness from which the film never recovers".
 Gene Siskel gave the film three-and-a-half out of four, writing that it was at times "as beautiful, as harrowing, and as exciting as the original.
-In fact, 'The Godfather, Part II' may be the second best gangster movie ever made.
+In fact, The Godfather, Part II may be the second best gangster movie ever made.
 But it's not the same.
 Sequels can never be the same.
 It's like being forced to go to a funeral the second time—the tears just don't flow as easily."